hvandest/webapp-deface/README.md

 # webapp-deface
- web application built in python and docker for the purpose of defacing webpages
+ web application built in python and docker-compose for the purpose of defacing webpages